aaashah/ES-CW2/README.md

 Measured maximum execution time -

 ## displayUpdateTask()
 This task updates the OLED display with the latest state information of the system including octaves, volume, keys and input hex.
+It is a thread based task and operates independently within the FreeRTOS schedular.
+Once executed,  it retrieves relevant system parameters and formats them for display.
+This task plays a vital role in providing user feedback and ensuring a seamless interaction experience.
 Method- Thread
 Theoretical minimum initiation -
 Measured maximum execution time -

 ## CAN_RX_ISR()
-This handles the interrupt service routine for receiving CAN messages.
+This handles the interrupt service routine (IRS) for receiving CAN messages.
+As an interrupt-based method, it operates asynchronously in response to external events.
+When a CAN message is received, the ISR processes the message and queues it for further decoding by the system.
 Method- Interrupt
 Theoretical minimum initiation -
 Measured maximum execution time -

 ## decodeTask()
 This decodes the received CAN messages and updates system variables accordingly.
+Operating as a thread within the FreeRTOS environment, it continuously monitors the message queue for incoming data.
+Upon receiving a message, it interprets its content and adjusts system parameters as necessary.
 Method- Thread
 Theoretical minimum initiation -
 Measured maximum execution time -

 ## CAN_TX_Task()
 This transmits CAN messages containing state information.
+Similar to other thread-based tasks, it operates within the FreeRTOS scheduler, periodically sending updates over the CAN bus.
 Method- Thread
 Theoretical minimum initiation -
 Measured maximum execution time -